-Planning this in advance will help you take more informed decisions about your blogging metrics, choice of blogging platform and degree of customization you require on your blog.
+Planning this in advance will help you make more informed decisions about your blogging metrics, choice of a blogging platform, and degree of customization you require on your blog.

 Understand that blogging is not for everyone.
 It’s just another form of communication.